 After distribution of the awarded funds, jurisdictions are responsible for meeting project milestones and completing approved projects within the grant performance period.
 As projects are completed, jurisdictions must submit all financial and deliverable documentation in order to receive reimbursement.

-The Monterey County Office of Emergency Services is fund by the county general fund.
+The Monterey County Office of Emergency Services is funded by the county general fund.